Ros Helliwell believes that the skills she learnt during our Care training workshop proved to be excellent preparation for her new job.

 After 20 years working in marketing, Ros felt it was time to change career and find a new role which allowed her to connect with people on a day-to-day basis.
 During her week at Think Employment, she managed to gain nationally-recognised qualifications in a brand new industry, as well as skills and knowledge she’s already been able to put into practice.

 Earlier this week we caught up with Ros to talk about her time with us and her new role as a Support Worker for Leonard Cheshire.

 Ros, when did you first become aware of Think Employment?

-I went to a job fair in Manchester in the beginning of January because I was considering a career change and the care sector appealed to me.
-That’s where I first became aware of Think Employment and I spoke to someone briefly about the Care training you offer.
+I went to a job fair in Manchester at the beginning of January because I was considering a career change and the care sector appealed to me.
+That’s where I first became aware of Think Employment and I spoke to someone briefly about the care training you offer.

 What was it that made you think of changing your career?

 I’d been working in marketing for about 20 years and I decided I wanted to do something different but didn’t have a clue where to start or what to do!
 I figured the jobs fair was a good place to start and I found a number of stands relating to care work and it dawned on me that it was something I might like to do.

 You said that it dawned on you that care was something you might like to do.
 What do you think the driver behind that decision was?

 I felt as though I’d done marketing, I’d done PR, I’d done internal communications, and I decided that it was time to do something different.
 Yes, I could have jumped back on the bandwagon and found another job in marketing but I wanted to do something for people.
 I wanted a job where I could really make a difference to people and a day-to-day basis.
 I’d been working in an office for the last 12 months and was starting to feel a bit detached and so I was keen to change that.